 South Texas Flying Club By-Laws

-SOUTH TEXAS FLYING CLUB, hereinafter referred to as the "Club", "STFC" or by name, is a TEXAS Non-Profit corporation 501(c)(7) Social Club.
-STFC is an Equity-based Club organized for the purpose of providing a safe and enjoyable environment, promoting social fellowship and camaraderie of the Club's members through the ownership of private aircraft for the members personal, and recreational flying.
+SOUTH TEXAS FLYING CLUB, hereinafter referred to as the "Club", "STFC" or by name, is a TEXAS Incorporation Non-Profit Social Club.
+STFC is an Equity-based Club organized for the purpose of providing a safe and enjoyable environment, promoting social fellowship and camaraderie of the Club's members through the ownership of private aircraft for the Members personal, and recreational flying.
 Our Mission Statement is "Fun and Affordable Flying".
 STFC provides well-maintained aircraft for Members' use at a reasonable cost.

-- All Membership applicants shall provide a completed Membership application to the Board of Officers for consideration as a Club Member and shall also provide such other documents as requested consistent with the individual's airmen certificate, as well as pay in full the appropriate Membership deposit, first month dues and application fee.
-An applicant shall be granted Membership only upon the consent of the President and / or Vice President and at least 3 Members of the Board of Officers, except in the case of a previous Member who is re-applying, in which case approval is required by majority vote by the Board Members present at the next meeting of the Board of Officers, pending the approval of the President and / or Vice President.
+- All Membership applicants shall provide a completed Membership application and Liability form for consideration as a Club Member and shall also provide such other documents as requested consistent with the individual's airmen certificate, as well as pay in full the appropriate Membership deposit, first month dues and application fee.
+An applicant shall be granted Membership only upon the consent of the President and / or Vice President and at least 3 Members of the Board of Officers, except in the case of a previous Member who is re-applying, in which case approval is required by majority vote by the Board Members present at the next meeting of the Board of Officers, pending the approval of the President and Vice President.

 - All deposits paid by applicants who are not approved for Membership shall be returned within 30 days.

-- The Club will not disclose Members' personal information to outside parties except as required by law, in the due course of business (such as for insurance purposes), or as necessary in the interest of safety.
-Members are not to disclose the Club roster to outside parties or use the roster for any commercial purpose, with the exception of occasional training related announcements, without prior permission of the Board.
+- The Club will not disclose Members' personal information to outside parties except as required by law, in the due course of business (such as for insurance purposes), or as necessary in the interest of safety or betterment of the Club.
+Members are not to disclose the Club roster to outside parties or use the roster for any commercial purpose, with the exception of occasional training related announcements, without prior permission of the President and Vice President.

 - Regular: Regular Membership is open to all individuals of good moral character who are responsible and financially able to meet the obligations of the Club, and who profess an interest in aviation.
 Regular Members in good standing are eligible to hold office and to vote on all issues brought before the Membership of the Club.
 Regular Members are entitled to fly aircraft as set forth in Article XIII - Operational Rules and may be amended in Appendix A, consistent with their hours, airmen certificate, medical certificate or BasicMed documentation and in good standing with the Club.
 The Regular Membership deposit is currently $5,000.
 Regular Members will pay the current rate of monthly dues.
 Upon leaving the Club, Members in good standing may sell their Regular Membership for $5000 or whatever the current market will bear.
-The Board retains the right to approve new Regular or Associate Members, and Board approval is required before such said sale.
+The Board retains the right to approve new Regular or Associate Members, and Board approval is required before such said sale and requires the express consent and approval of the President and Vice President.
+PLEASE NOTE: An Alternate Method of Regular STFC Membership is available.
+Please see details in Article IV Initial Fee and Monthly Dues, Item 4.
+Only Regular Members will receive a Birthday Credit of up to 1-hour Hobbs time free within 30-days of their birth date, providing said Regular Member has a minimum of 5-hours Hobbs of billable time within the same billing period.

 - Associate: Associate Membership is open to all Regular Member's spouses who are at a minimum Private Pilot and wish to fly Club aircraft as PIC.
 Associate Members shall be sponsored by a Regular Member who shall be responsible for the flying time and payment of all dues of the Associate Member.
 Spousal Associate Members will pay one-half (1/2) of the current deposit of $5000.
 Associate Members will pay one-half (1/2) of the current rate of monthly dues.
 Associate Members are not eligible to vote on any matter brought before the Club.
 Upon leaving the Club, Associate Members in good standing may sell their Associate membership for $2500 to another potential Associate Member, or whatever the current market will bear.
-The Board retains the right to approve new Associate Members, and Board approval is required before such said sale.
+The Board retains the right to approve new Associate Members, and Board approval is required before such said sale and requires the express consent and approval of the President and Vice President.

 - Inactive: An existing Member who wishes to retain Membership in the Club but is not able or does not desire to fly may retain Membership as an Inactive Member by request to the General Manager or the President and / or Vice President.
 Inactive Membership is intended for Members who have become, or anticipate becoming, physically, mentally, legally, financially or geographically unable to fly with the Club and anticipate being so for at least 6 months.
 Inactive Members are not eligible to vote on any matter brought before the Club.
 Inactive Membership is not available to Members who simply do not like to fly in a particular season, such as winter or summer, as the Club's fixed expenses covered by Member's dues know no season.
 Inactive Members who wish to become active Members will be placed at the top of any waiting list.
 Inactive Members who wish to immediately return to active status may do so by payment of all retroactive dues for the period of their inactivity.
 In any case, before being reinstated as an active Member, the Inactive Member requires a checkride with a current CFI within the Club, as well as proof of current Medical or BasicMed documentation and current Aircraft Renter Insurance for any non-equity Club aircraft.

 - Inactive Military: Members that are unable to participate in Club benefits due to active U.S. military deployment may apply to become Inactive Military.
-If approved by the Board, such Members need not pay dues and any time-limited discount shall be extended for the duration of their obligation as approved.
-Appropriate U.S. Military I.D. and paperwork must be presented to the Board if requested and will become part of said Member's permanent file at Club's Corporate Headquarters.
+If approved by the President or Vice President, such Members need not pay dues and any time-limited discount shall be extended for the duration of their obligation as approved.
+Appropriate U.S. Military I.D. and paperwork must be presented to the President or Vice President if requested and will become part of said Member's permanent file at Club's Corporate Headquarters.
 Inactive Military Club Members are not eligible to vote on any matter brought before the Club.

 - Honorary: Honorary Members may only be appointed by the President and / or Vice President.
 Honorary Members are not eligible to vote in any manner brought before the Club.
 Honorary Members do not have a monthly membership due.
 Honorary Members are eligible to rent Club aircraft just as a Regular or Associate Member, however, at a 10% premium of current rate(s).
 Honorary membership is a lifetime membership providing Member is in good standing with the Club.